regisphilibert/rp_hugo/content/post/hugo-scratch/index.md

 // The child.html partial won't be able to retrieve the index page .Scratch even though the . was passed along...
 ~~~

-That is because the context you passed along the partial is the range context, the page your cursor is currently at, and not, as you could expect the archive page whose template your are coding on.
+That is because the context you passed along the partial is the range context, the page your cursor is currently at, and not, as you could expect the __list__ page whose template your are coding on.

 OK!
 But I still need to use the root page's .Scratch. from whithin this partial...